 B. AGM battery

 Between the lead plates of AGM batteries are fiberglass matting.
-Absorbent Glass Mat is how the battery gets its name (AGM).
+Absorbent Glass Mat is how the 12v 42ah Lifepo4 Battery gets its name (AGM).
 The electrolyte solution is kept held in place by being absorbed by the glass mat, which prevents it from flowing freely.

 AGM Battery vs. Lead Acid Battery: 2.
 Requirements for upkeep